databendcloud/debezium-server-databend/README.md

 # debezium-server-databend
-This project could be used to receive database CDC changes from debezium server and send it to [databend](https://github.com/datafuselabs/databend) table.It's in realtime and  started independently without the need for auxiliary streaming platforms such as Kafka and Spark.
+This project could be used to receive database CDC changes from debezium server and send it to [databend](https://github.com/datafuselabs/databend) table.It's in realtime and  started independently without the need for auxiliary streaming platforms such as Kafka, Flink and Spark.

 # debezium databend consumer
 The detail introduction docs available in [docs page](./docs/docs.md)